DCLARKE23/SVG_editor_finalproject/README.md

   - Undo and Redo are broken, not allowing the user to continue drawing afterwards
   - The Selection tool does not allow the user to deselect a shape after selecting
-  - Executable downloaded directly from Releases will not work reliably

 # What's Next

   - Improve the Hexadecimal colour feature to allow the user to enter a specific Hexadecimal value to select a colour
   - Refactoring and reorganizing of code
   - Polish the application UI
-  - Update Releases with a proper executable